 Other input methods can include anything from hooking an Xbox controller or joystick up to your PC, voice controls, smart gloves and treadmills such as the Virtuix Omni, which allow you to simulate walking around a VR environment with clever in-game redirections.

 Eye tracking is possibly the final piece of the VR puzzle.
 It's not available on the Rift, Vive or PS VR but it will feature in FOVE's very promising VR headset.
+We also saw Tobii's eye-tracking tech in action in a HTC Vive.
 So how does it work?

 Well, an infrared sensor monitor's your eyes inside the headset so FOVE knows where your eyes are looking in virtual reality.
 The main advantage of this - apart from allowing in-game characters to more precisely react to where you're looking - is to make depth of field more realistic.